-Where to eat in Malaga – Breakfast, lunch and coffee spots
+Breakfast, lunch and coffee shops

 I loved everything about Byoko from the setting (super central) to the service to the food.
 If you’re into açai bowls, you’ll find them here and they’re divine.
 Otherwise, tuck into the huge open sandwiches which can serve as breakfast, brunch or lunch.

 Best for: Breakfast or brunch in the centre of Malaga.
 Good veggie and vegan options.